 9. User penetration is expected to reach 10.6% globally in 2023.

-The revenue is expected to exceed $133 billion by 2023, with an annual growth rate of 12.8%.
+Revenue for ride-hailing services is also expected to exceed $133 billion by 2023, with an annual growth rate of 12.8%.

 Ride-Hailing vs. Taxi